coderplayground/webathon/README.md

 # JOIN THE WEBATHON HACKATHON!

-The Coding Club of IET, under **IIC**, invites all students to participate in the exciting **“WEBATHON: ULTIMATE UI / UX CHALLENGE”**.
+The Coding Club of IET, under **IIC**, invites all students to participate in the exciting **“WEBATHON: HTML & CSS EDITION”**.

-This is your chance to showcase your web development skills and build dynamic web projects using **HTML** and **CSS**.
+This is your chance to showcase your creativity and coding skills and build static web projects using **HTML** and **CSS**.

-Whether you’re a beginner or an experienced coder, this Webathon is the perfect platform to challenge yourself, collaborate with peers, and create innovative web designs.
+This Webathon is the perfect platform to challenge yourself, collaborate with peers, and create innovative web designs.

 ## 🚀 Event Highlights